MathPhysSim/FERMI_RL_Paper/README.md

 The problem has four degrees of freedom in state and action space.
 A schematic overview:
 ![SchemaFERMIFEL](Figures/SL_Alignment_Scheme.png)
-#Experiments done on the machine
+## Experiments done on the machine:

 A new implementation of the NAF with doule Q learning:
 ![NAF2_training](Figures/FERMI_all_experiments_NAF_episodes.png)
 ![NAF2_training](Figures/FERMI_all_experiments_NAF_convergence.png)

 A new implementation of a AE-dyna: